Jon Gjerde

-Jon Gjerde (February 25, 1953 - October 26, 2008) was an American historian and the Alexander F. and May T. Morrison Professor of American History and American Citizenship at the University of California, Berkeley, where he also served as dean of the Division of Social Sciences in the College of Letters and Science at the University of California, Berkeley.
+Jon Gjerde (February 25, 1953 - October 26, 2008) was an American historian known for his work on the ethnic and agricultural aspects of European immigration to the Midwestern United States.
+He was the Morrison Professor of American History and American Citizenship at the University of California, Berkeley, where he also served as chair of the history department (2001–2004) and dean of the Division of Social Sciences in the College of Letters and Science (2007–2008).

-Biography
+Early life and education

-Gjerde was born in Waterloo, Iowa, and grew up in Cedar Falls, Iowa, the youngest of three children in a family of Norwegian immigrants.
+Gjerde was born on February 25, 1953, in Waterloo, Iowa, and grew up in Cedar Falls, Iowa, the youngest of three children in a family of Norwegian immigrants.
 His father, Waldemar Gjerde, was a professor of education at the University of Northern Iowa, but died when Jon Gjerde was young; his mother was a schoolteacher.
-Gjerde himself attended the University of Northern Iowa, and graduated in 1975 with a double major in history and philosophy and religion.
-He went on to graduate studies in history at the University of Minnesota, earning a master's degree in 1978 and a Ph.D. in 1982.
+Gjerde himself attended the University of Northern Iowa, and graduated in 1975 with a triple major in history, philosophy, and religion.
+He went on to graduate studies in history at the University of Minnesota, earning a master's degree in 1978 and a Ph.D. in 1982 under the supervision of Rudolph J. Vecoli.

+Career

-After teaching at the University of Minnesota, the University of Wisconsin and the California Institute of Technology, Gjerde joined the UC Berkeley faculty in 1985.
-He was tenured in 1989.
-Gjerde served as resident director of the Scandinavian Study Center in Lund, Sweden from 1991 to 1992.
-He served as chair of the history department at UC Berkeley from 2001 to 2004, was named interim dean of social sciences in 2006 and was confirmed as dean in 2007.
-Like his father, he died in his 50s of a heart attack; he died in Albany, California.
-The Jon and Ruth Gjerde Graduate Student Endowment was established to benefit the UC Berkeley History Department.
+After teaching at the University of Minnesota, the University of Wisconsin, and the California Institute of Technology, Gjerde joined the UC Berkeley faculty in 1985.
+He was tenured in 1989 and served as resident director of a University of California study abroad program at Lund University in Sweden from 1991 to 1992.
+He served as chair of the history department at UC Berkeley from 2001 to 2004, then was named interim dean of social sciences in 2006 and confirmed as dean in 2007.
+In 2007, he rose to the named chair the Alexander F. and May T. Morrison Professor of American History and American Citizenship.